hofstadter-io/hof/docs/content/getting-started/code-generation.md

 <br>

-You can also pipe any data into `hof gen` by using a "`-`" (hyphen).
-This can be helpful when you want to render an API response or process command output.
+By using a hyphen symbol "`-`", you can stream any data into `hof gen`.
+This feature can be helpful when you need to render an API response or process the output of a command.

 {{<codeInner lang="sh" title="> terminal">}}
 # use '-' to send output from another program to hof